GRACE Gender and Cultural Equalities in Europe

 J. Neil Garcia, Poet

 The European Horizon 2020 GRACE consortium invited Beatrice Allegranti Dance Theatre to open the culmination of their event in March 2019.
-The company were commissioned to develop the dance theatre work I’ve Lost You Only To Discover That I Have Gone Missing which they performed at Utrecht Arts Centre.
+The company were commissioned to develop the dance theatre work-in-porgress I’ve Lost You Only To Discover That I Have Gone Missing which they performed at Utrecht Arts Centre.

 Beatrice Allegranti also gave a keynote on international women’s day.
 Titled ‘Moving Kinship: Towards Material Equalities’, the lecture discussed the Moving Kinship feminist methodology encompassing participatory dances with families affected by young onset dementia and the dance theatre work I’ve Lost You Only To Discover That I Have Gone Missing – directly informed by the Participatory material.
 Both the keynote lecture and the dance theatre performance received a formal response from J. Neil Garcia, poet and professor of comparative literature at the University of the Philippines.
 The full keynote and response will be posted here soon.

 Beatrice Allegranti’s publications discuss the Moving Kinship feminist methodology:

 Allegranti, B. (2019) ‘Moving Kinship: Between Choreography, Performance and the More-than-Human’.
 In Prickett, S, and Thomas, H. The Routledge Handbook for Dance Studies.
 London: Routledge.